 Enforcement of maintenance orders through execution proceedings

-Defending against exaggerated or fraudulent maintenance claims
+Defending against exaggerated or fraudulent claims

-Drafting child custody & maintenance agreements
+Drafting child custody and maintenance agreements

 Mediation and settlement negotiations to avoid prolonged litigation